ebashmakov/crackbrain.github.com/resume.md

 [2007 - 2011]
 **Omsk state technical university**
-*Bachelors in Automated sytems of data processing and control*
+*Bachelors in Automated systems of data processing and control*

 Work Experience